Trippy cover versions of festive classics.

 It’s Christmas Day sees The Cosmonauts channelling The Jesus and Mary Chain in a pleasingly droning number, while Silent Night by Quintron and Miss Pussycat is a fantastic, funky instrumental, heavy on the organ and rhythmic groove beat that makes it sound like a renegade from the Ultra Lounge album series.
 The band are back later with Jingle Bell Rock, which is rather more eccentric, coming across like the sort of thing you might have once heard from a guy playing the organ at some terrible variety show.
 It’s compulsively, deliberately horrible.

-Jul Song is an original number from Dark Horses, and rather less tripped out, playing more as a moody, downbeat dream pop ballad that ought to be a future festive favourite in a civilised world.
-Sleepy Sun’s What Child Is This sees the traditional carol mutated, spaced out and turned into a heavy psych number, while The Vacant Lots turn Suicide’s No More Christmas Blues into throbbing, bouncing number that will get the foot tapping and the mind imagining liquid lights a go-go.
+Jul Song is an original number from Dark Horses, and rather less tripped out, playing more as a moody, downbeat dream-pop ballad that ought to be a future festive favourite in a civilised world.
+Sleepy Sun’s What Child Is This sees the traditional carol mutated, spaced out and turned into a heavy psych number, while The Vacant Lots turn Suicide’s No More Christmas Blues into a throbbing, bouncing number that will get the foot tapping and the mind imagining liquid lights a go-go.

 The Zombies’ Time of the Season might not actually be a Christmas song, but then, it doesn’t actually specify which season it’s referring to … the original number is pretty flawless and Sons of Hippies don’t quite better it in their excellent cover, which is heavier and more phased, with guitar distortion replacing the original’s organ track.
 It’s a moodily trippy piece that is one of the songs on the album best suited for psychedelic dance parties.

 I was unaware that The Fuzztones were still going until I heard this album, and knowing that they are is rather pleasing.
 A retro band when they started out in the 1980s, they now seem even more out of time and even more of the now.
-Santa Claus is a typical Fuzztones number, heavily channelling bands like The Sonics with a dirty garage psych sound.
+Santa Claus is a typical Fuzztones number, heavily channelling bands like The Sonics with a dirty garage-psych sound.

 Eli Cook’s Christmas Tears feels oddly out of place here, being a mostly straight-ahead blues number.
-Admittedly, half the original 60s psych bands were essentially blues bands with long guitar solos, but this is a little too traditional to work here.
+Admittedly, half the original Sixties psych bands were essentially blues bands with long guitar solos, but this is a little too traditional to work here.
 It’s not that it’s a bad track as such – it’s just not psychedelia by any stretch of the imagination.

 Also eschewing the psych elements – but rather more agreeably – is The Candy Stores version of Frosty the Snowman, which is the best Phil Spector Christmas song that Phil Spector never recorded.
 A fantastic pastiche, I can forgive the pure pop leanings of this because it’s just so good.